 This report and all of the accompanying exhibits were prepared under the direction of Adam Gammell, Division Chief in the California Department of Insurance's Rate Regulation Branch.
-All of the data analysis and computations were done by Mitra Sanandajifar, Qiuyue Deng, and Emily Wang, all members of the Rate Regulation Branch.
+All of the data analysis and computations were done by Mitra Sanandajifar and Qiuyue Deng, both members of the Rate Regulation Branch.
 They received assistance from Edward Cimini and Ja-Lin Chen of the Rate Regulation Branch, and Luciano Gobbo, Division Chief for the Statistical Analysis Division.
 Much of the methodology for determining the full credibility thresholds by zip code was originally developed by Lyn Hunstad and Donald Wooten, both members of the Policy Research Division, who led the project teams responsible for preparing the 1996 and 2008 Bands Manuals.